 What is Bursitis, or what is a Bursa?
 A bursa is located in the joint, it is a sack like object that has lubricant inside.
 It acts has a shock absorber for the joint and allows for the tendons and ligaments to glide and function smoothly.

 The most common form of Bursitis I see in the clinic is in the Shoulder.
 The clinical name is: Subacromial Bursitis.
 What are some of the symptoms?

-To definitely know you have Bursitis is to have a ultrasound, once you have the verdict a thorough treatment plan is needed to address the situation and create context to work from.
+To definitely know you have Bursitis is to have an ultrasound, once you have the verdict a thorough treatment plan is needed to address the situation and create a context to work from.

 So you have Bursitis, what does that mean?

 Generally, the Bursa has become inflamed and then loses it's gliding functions or capabilities.